SAML-Toolkits/php-saml/demo1/Readme.txt

 SP setup
 --------

-The Onelogin's PHP Toolkit allows you to provide the settings info in 2 ways:
+The PHP Toolkit allows you to provide the settings info in 2 ways:
  * Use a settings.php file that we should locate at the base folder of the toolkit.
  * Use an array with the setting data.